Independent evaluation findings show that Pawsitivity service dogs significantly improve daily functioning and quality of life for clients.

 Caregivers were amazed at what the service dog noticed and alerted them to.
 Some caregivers relied on the service dog to signal trouble or unusual activity.

 Caregivers gained healthy independence from the person needing care.
 Being able to continue a career, go on a date, take a walk, or even just be in a different room made a big difference.
-One parent remarked that this new independence was not only healthy for her but that it helped her son’s development as well.

 “I’ve never come across anything tougher in my life than being a full-time caregiver.
 My time was being consumed.
 I could not have kept my job without the service dog.
 The dog allowed me the freedom to continue with the things that were in my life before the diagnosis.”